Mackenzie Pluck: Club career

-Angel City FC
+Angel City

 Pluck registered for the 2023 NWSL Draft but went undrafted.
 She later received an invite to Angel City FC's preseason camp.
 After two weeks of training with the team as a trialist, Pluck signed a one-year contract with Angel City.
 She made her professional debut on April 20, 2023, in an NWSL Challenge Cup game against the OL Reign.
 Pluck later went on to make 4 other Challenge Cup appearances, all of which as a substitute.
 She made her only National Women's Soccer League regular season appearance on May 13, coming in as a substitute for Claire Emslie in the 89th minute of a loss to the Washington Spirit.
 At the end of the 2023 season, Angel City opted not to renew Pluck's contract.

 Following her stint at Angel City, Pluck joined Racing Louisville FC as a non-roster invitee during 2024 preseason.
 She did not sign a contract with the club.